We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Osteoarthritis (OA) is a degenerative disease that breaks down cartilage, causing the bones in your joints to grind together.

-RA causes inflammation in your joints, so people with RA may experience severe inner knee pain in the morning, with symptoms decreasing throughout the day.
+RA causes inflammation in your joints, so people with RA may experience severe knee pain in the morning, with symptoms decreasing throughout the day.

 The medial collateral ligament (MCL) runs along the outside of your inner knee to stabilize the joint.
 If the ligament overstretches, you may have an MCL sprain.